-The simulation and background calculation software for SoLID is using the two simulation packages with independent code base (Geant4 and FLUKA [307] [308]).
+The simulation and background calculation software for SoLID is using the two simulation packages with independent code base (Geant4 and FLUKA [331] [332]).
 This allows for independent cross checks both in geometry and in physics modeling.
 At the same time the two codes each provide unique capabilities expanding the overall reach.
 FLUKA provides useful tools that simplify the study of radiation damage and estimates, but the physics processes present in the simulation lack of direct electro-nuclear dissociation and fragmentation models.
 Such electro-nuclear reactions are dominant in the neutron production from the liquid Deuterium target at high energies (see figure 141).
 If one just considers the neutron photo-production, both codes (GEANT4 and FLUKA) have really good agreement with experimental cross sections, as shown in figure 139 and 140.
-A full simulation and tests are underway in order to construct a better and common target background generator for both simulation packages (see figure 136.
+A full simulation and tests are underway in order to construct a better and common target background generator for both simulation packages (see figure 141).
+To have a first idea of the tolerance of different materials to radiation damage, see figure 136.
 As a weighting factor to estimate the effect of radiation damage on electronics, we used in parallel to the calculation of full Dose estimates, the Displacement damage in silicon, on-line compilation curves by A. Vasilescu (INPE Bucharest) and G. Lindstroem (University of Hamburg).
-These curves assume that the damage effects by energetic particles in the bulk of any material can be described as being proportional to the so-called Non Ionizing Energy Loss and normalize the damage in Silicon to the one caused by a 1 MeV neutron (more details can be found here [310]).
+These curves assume that the damage effects by energetic particles in the bulk of any material can be described as being proportional to the so-called Non Ionizing Energy Loss and normalize the damage in Silicon to the one caused by a 1 MeV neutron (more details can be found here [334]).

-Figure 136: Estimate of the tolerance of different material to different level of radiation exposure given in Gy and $\frac{neutron(1MeV)}{cm^2}$.
+Figure 136: Estimate of the tolerance of different material to different level of radiation exposure given in Gy and $\frac{neutron(1MeV)}{cm^2}$ .
 This is just a first order approximation and a detailed analysis of each equipment is needed in order to establish the correct radiation tolerance of each detector/material most susceptible to radiation damage for the GEM chambers detectors, permitted us to establish a radiation limit flux for our expected running time.
 Already with our first conceptual design of the shielding we are able to reach tolerable radiation levels also in the first layer of the GEM chambers (the one that is supposed to sustain the highest radiation fluxes).
 This result is shown in figure 142.